dinushchathurya/multiple-remote-repository-demo/README.md

-## Push and Pull from multiple Remote Git Repositories Demo
+## Push and Pull from multiple remote Git Repositories Demo

 ### To see the current remote repository